Interplay between time and energy in bosonic noisy quantum metrology: Loss rate estimation

 \section{Loss rate estimation}

-Here we derive the formula for classical FI with respect to $\Gamma$ for the parity counting measurement, applying for squeezed vacuum state after short evolution $(N+1)\Gamma t(n_E+1)\ll 1$.
-Especially, we clarified, why it contains as much information as exact photon counting.
+Here we derive the formula for the classical FI with respect to $\Gamma$ for the parity counting measurement, applied to the squeezed vacuum state after a short evolution $(N+1)\Gamma t(n_E+1)\ll 1$.
+In particular, we clarify why it contains as much information as exact photon counting.